 Gifu's ceramics capital for a millennium, with a Zen temple and winemaking monastery nearby

 Situated on the southern border of Gifu and Aichi prefectures, the town of Tajimi is best known for being the center of production for Mino-yaki ceramics for the past 10 centuries.
 The whole place is devoted to shaping and firing distinctive plates, bowls, containers and serving ware.
-The springtime Tajimi Ceramics Festival draws tens of thousands of visitors.
+The spring and autumn Tajimi Ceramics Festivals draw tens of thousands of visitors.

 In addition to museums about ceramics, Tajimi has a lovely temple, Kokeizan Eihoji, and a Catholic monastery that produces its own wine.
 Both are fine places for spiritual contemplation.